 Most businesses don’t have an accurate understanding of their print costs.
 Commonly, we find businesses only take into account the cost of equipment, service and supplies.

-However, these hard costs are only a portion of what makes up your total printing investment.
+However, these hard costs are only a portion of what makes up your total print expenses.
 When determining this number there are several indirect costs that can significantly impact your total expenses.
 Take into account all components: equipment, supplies, maintenance, employee burden rates and equipment life.
-These generally add up to an unpleasant surprise for many businesses.
+These generally add up to a much larger figure than many businesses expect.

-Knowing the true total cost of ownership gives you the ability to truly manage and reduce your print costs.
-Managed print service providers could assist you in identifying these details during an initial assessment; they then compare these numbers to an optimized print environment.
+Knowing the true total cost of ownership gives you the ability to effectively manage and reduce your print costs.
+Managed print service providers could assist you in identifying these details during a print audit; they then compare these numbers to an optimized print environment.
 More often than not, an MPS program offers ample cost-saving opportunities that are currently being overlooked.

 #4: Do you want to save time and money?

 As we’ve already mentioned, implementing a print strategy could save your business up to 30%.
-Additionally, an initial print technology assessment will likely uncover unknown print costs and missed opportunities to save even more.
+Additionally, a print audit will likely uncover unknown print costs and missed opportunities to save even more.
 Many MPS programs save organizations money because they allow employees to focus on their priorities and leave these print technology responsibilities to experienced professionals who perform these tasks on a daily basis.
 These cost-saving benefits are achieved by:

 - Consolidating vendors, equipment and contracts